aspose-words/Aspose-Words-Tutorials/words/english/net/working-with-shapes/insert-shape/_index.md

 4. Activate the License (Optional):
    If you have a valid license, apply it in your project to avoid limitations.
 You can [purchase a license](https://purchase.aspose.com/buy) or get a [temporary license](https://purchase.aspose.com/temporary-license/).

-5. Run the Example:
-   Copy and paste the provided example code into your .NET project, execute it, and verify the generated Word document.

 ## Also See
 [Aspose.Word for .NET Documentation](https://docs.aspose.com/words/net/)
 [Aspose.Word for .NET References](https://reference.aspose.com/words/net/)